ChinaNetCloud/brt/README.md

 3.3.
 Create tables:
 php bin/console doctrine:schema:update --force
-this should create 2 tables.
+this should create 4 tables.

+3.4.
+Create users:
+php bin/console fos:user:create user

+3.4.1.
+Assign role to the user, the role can be: ROLE_USER or ROLE_ADMIN php bin/console fos:user:promote user ROLE

 4. Execute composer update unless you already have the vendor components downloaded.